-(A) Home Occupation.
-An occupational use that is clearly subordinate to the principal use as a residence and does not require any alteration to the exterior of a building.
+- (A) Home Occupation.
+An occupational use that is clearly subordinate to the principal use as a residence and does not require any alteration to the exterior of a building. - (B) Amusement Supportive Industrial.
+Industrial-type uses serving as an accessory use to amusement rides and/or uses within the Special Zone Theme Park only.
+Industrial-type uses shall not be visible from any primary streets within the District and shall require at least a 10 foot landscaped buffer from the edge of the property line.

-(9) Industrial Uses.
+(9) Amusement Uses.

-A category of uses that are permitted for the purpose of manufacturing, processing, finishing and storing a variety of goods and equipment.
+A category of uses that are permitted for the purpose of recreation and giving passengers amusement, pleasure, thrills, or excitement.